hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="rabbitmqwriterole"></a>
 # **RabbitMQWriteRole**
-> void RabbitMQWriteRole (string name, RabbitMQWriteRoleRequest rabbitMQWriteRoleRequest, string rabbitmqMountPath = null)
+> void RabbitMQWriteRole (RabbitMQWriteRoleRequest rabbitMQWriteRoleRequest, string name, string rabbitmqMountPath = "rabbitmq", TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.